slaclab/lcls-lattice/mad/README.txt

-This folder will contain BMAD files for LCLS (AD_ACCEL).
+This folder contains LCLS (AD_ACCEL) MAD files for use in generation of the online Bmad model.
-Questions should be directed to Chris Mayes (cmayes@SLAC.Stanford.EDU).
+Questions should be directed to Mike Ehrlichman (mpe@SLAC.Stanford.EDU).